Humanities (HUM)

 For class offerings for a specific term, refer to the Schedule of Classes

 HUM 336.
-Indigenous Religions of the Americas3 Units
+Indigenous Religions of North America - D1, AH3 Units

-Description: A survey of the universal aspects of Native American religions, cosmologies and practices from prior to European contact until the present day.
+Description: A survey of the universal aspects of the religions, cosmologies and practices of American indigenous peoples from prior to European contact until the present day.

 For class offerings for a specific term, refer to the Schedule of Classes